FlowFans/zealy-campaigns/2023/q4-trx-cnt-prediction/README.md

 | 12.22 | - | - | - | - |
 | 12.23 | - | - | - | - |

+**Note:**
+The rewards will be distributed uniformly after the end of the sprint.
+Please make sure to leave your Flow address in the file when submitting your prediction.

 ## How to quickly submit a prediction PR?

 > **Step.1**